Mental health and Wellbeing at Capel

 The charity 'Be Happy' have released some child friendly guides surrounding different areas of mental health and wellbeing.
 Please see below for the 'What is mental health' guide and further guides surrounding themes such as 'separation anxiety' and 'grief' below.

 This year we have continued with our anti-bullying days throughout the year, our more recent one taking place on the 27th of January.
 We have been thinking about the impact words can have on people's feelings and the children have been working hard within their classes on some more class specific focuses.
+Check out our anti-bullying webpage for even more about what we have been getting up to!

 On Friday the 6th of May the school celebrated its 3rd 'Anti-bullying' day of the year!
 Our theme for the day was 'see it, stop it, get help' and the day started with a whole school assembly within which class 5 and class R shared some of their thoughts around solutions to different scenarios and what it means to be a good friend.
 Afterwards, all of the classes had the opportunity to take part in an online theatre show from 'Open View Education'.
 The younger children watched 'Time to Unite', a show that focused on what bullying is, how it can happen and how to respond, The older children focused on the question of the difference between 'banter and bullying', exploring what 'banter' is and how banter/a shared joke can go too far.